Hugo Scheiber: Life

 The fall out and factions that resulted from this politicisation resulted in most of the Hungarian avantgardists leaving Vienna for Berlin.
 Hungarian émigrés made up one of the largest minority groups in the German capital and the influx of their painters had a significant effect on Hungarian and international art.
 Apart from the political activists, there were independent Modernists such as Scheiber and Kádár, who hoped to find fertile ground for their aesthetic and social idealism.
 Hugó Scheiber, among others, suddenly found himself in the upper echelons of the dynamic Berlin art world.

 Another turning point of Scheiber's career came in 1926, with the New York exhibition of the Société Anonyme, organized by Katherine Dreier.
 Scheiber and other important avantgarde artists from more than twenty-three countries were represented.
 In 1933, Scheiber was invited by Marinetti to participate in the great meeting of the Futurists held in Rome in late April 1933, Mostra Nazionale d’Arte Futurista where he was received with great enthusiasm.
 Gradually, the Hungarian artists began to return home, particularly with the rise of Nazism in Germany.
 Kádár went back from Berlin in about 1932 and Scheiber followed in 1934.

 He was then at the peak of his powers and had a special flair in depicting café and cabaret life in vivid colors, sturdily abstracted forms and spontaneous brush strokes.
 Scheiber depicted cosmopolitan modern life using stylized shapes and expressive colors.
 His preferred subjects were cabaret and street scenes, jazz musicians, flappers, and a series of self-portraits (usually with a cigar).
 A highly prolific workman, he produced well over 1500 works (nearly 1300 are still listed on www.artnet.com), his principal media being gouache and oil.
 He was a member of the prestigious New Society of Artists (KUT—Képzőművészek Új Társasága) and seems to have weathered Hungary's post–World War II transition to state-communism without difficulty.
 He continued to be well regarded, eventually even receiving the posthumous honor of having one of his images used for a Soviet postage stamp (see image above).
 Hugó Scheiber died in Budapest in 1950.
+He is buried at the Kozma Street Cemetery, the biggest Jewish cemetery of Budapest.